-They assist businesses with warehousing, packaging, and shipping, helping them manage other important operations.
-Some more value-added services are managing inventory, assembly and storing, packing, and delivering- all important aspects of order fulfillment.
+They assist businesses with warehousing, packaging, and shipping, helping them manage other essential operations.
+More value-added services are managing inventory, assembly and storing, packing, and delivering- all critical aspects of order fulfillment.

 Research confirms that a growing percentage of Fortune 500 (86%) and Fortune 100 (96%) companies are using 3PL services to optimize and improve the rest of their core operations – as they focus on making the processes quick and efficient.

 With the right technologies, they are expanding supply chain visibility and efficiency.
-Many outsourcing options are also available for businesses – point A to point B transportation, warehouse management, distribution, inventory tracking and management, freight forwarding, cost control, and financial information.
+Many outsourced logistics options are also available for businesses – point A to point B transportation, warehouse management, distribution, inventory tracking, inventory management, freight forwarding, cost control, and financial information.

 3PL Outsourcing – Factors & Requirements

-It is important to consider the functionality and fulfillment plans of 3PL companies that help meet the market requirements.
+It is essential to consider the functionality and fulfillment plans of 3PL companies that help meet the market requirements.

 - In a 3PL system, flexibility and reliability also help a business retain and increase customer satisfaction with faster order fulfillment.

-- As an extension of a businesses’ supply chain, the cost of a 3PL provider and the short and long-term cost control are also important factors.
+- As an extension of a businesses’ supply chain, the cost of a 3PL provider and the short and long-term cost control are also essential factors.

 Using distributors or 3PLs—small, mid-sized, and large scale companies get their products in and out of stores cheaply and quickly.
 They use third-party providers for the following beneficial reasons:

-As an extension of a business, they can increase the supply chain reach.
-They have an extensive network and can easily reach them cost-effectively as compared to other businesses.
+As an extension of a business, outsourced logistics can increase the supply chain reach.
+They have an extensive network and can easily reach them cost-effectively as compared to other companies.
 A 3PL with different storage and fulfillment centers across a geographic location can reduce the shipping costs and order transit time.
 For example, deliveries from New York to Phoenix are cheap and quick because of the extensive networks of 3PLs.

 Flexibility & Scalability

 3PLs have the flexibility of managing time-sensitive service requirements by quickly scaling the demands of supply chain processes.
-The ability to adapt and change their strategic plans with the industry and consumer market is a key advantage when working with a 3PL.
+Adapting and changing strategic plans with the industry and consumer market is an advantage of working with a 3PL.

-3PLs can improve risk-management for businesses of all nature by helping eliminate critical incidents with their strategic contingency plans.
-In order to keep the supply chain process operational, 3PLs focus on monitoring the market to scale and respond to instabilities.
+3PLs can improve risk management for businesses of all nature by helping eliminate critical incidents with their strategic contingency plans.
+3PLs focus on monitoring the market to scale and respond to instabilities to keep the supply chain process operational.

 Using technology, 3PLs have the necessary market data to analyze future changes.
 In return, this helps businesses recover and manage their logistics operations.